cysouw/graphicalgrammar/text/english.md

 > the *Theory of Ciphers*, by which Sicard distinguished the parts of a proposition, must be admitted to be a valuable invention.
 It consisted as most if not all of you know, in placing the figure 1 over the subject of the proposition, 2 over the attribute, 3 over the direct object, 4 over the preposition, and 5 over the regimen of the preposition. [@peet1859: 321-322]

+Appendix to the 1860 Census report (https://www2.census.gov/prod2/decennial/documents/1860a-01.pdf) contains discussion of teachers of the deaf: https://www2.census.gov/prod2/decennial/documents/1860a-16.pdf has information about Barnard and others (Peet, Vaïsse)

 ### Barnard (1836) *Analytic Grammar* {#sec:barnard1836}

 Frederick Augustus Porter Barnard (1809-1889) Barnard had a hereditary form of deafness that intensified in his later years, as did his brother and most of his family.